eiriklied/es6-generators/Readme.md

 }

 var generatorObject = performSomethingExceptional();
-// start generator so the generator pauses at 'yield' generatorObject.next();
+// start generator so it runs until 'yield' generatorObject.next();
 // now make the generator throw an exception at the yield
 // inside the generator!